 Research shows that social connections are key to experiencing a good later life.
 For some people this is about having an active social life – engaging with their community, pursuing hobbies and interests.

-In Cornwall and the Isles of Scilly there are thousands of community-based activities that can help people to stay connected.
+In Cornwall and the Isles of Scilly, for example, there are thousands of community-based activities that can help people to stay connected.
 There are also hundreds of organisations offering important health and care services.
-We have been working in collaboration with Age UK Cornwall & Isles of Scilly, their staff, volunteers, GPs, Macmillan Cancer Research and other partners from the voluntary sector to create an online community directory for community groups and social activities.

-The Cornwall Link website was launched in December 2017 and has appealed to a variety of community and clinical stakeholders who value signposting people to community resources and non-medical links.
-In 2018, the directory posted over 700 community listings - everything from yoga classes to knitting clubs and community transport schemes.
-It also had over 10,000 unique visitors, 52% of whom were over 50 - proof perhaps that older people are online and looking for information.
+In 2018, the directory posted over 900 community listings - everything from yoga classes to knitting clubs and community transport schemes.
+It also had over 20,000 unique visitors, 52% of whom were over 50.

 Here are some of The Cornwall Link’s features: